 Unlike your password, your domain name should be limited to alphabets only; particularly because the domain name “gr8cakes-4all” doesn’t sit well with professionalism.

 Highlighting your location in the domain might help you acquire more traffic through local SEO.
 Your location can be incorporated into the domain name as its extension, in place of the more common “.com.” such as “co.uk” to appeal to your target audience.

 Another important aspect of Local SEO is associated with choosing the right domain.
 While “.com” is certainly the most common extension out there, there are many other options that can serve different needs for different websites.

 There are many available domain extensions, ranging from the quirky (like “.guru”) to the explanatory (such as “.tv”).
 Here are just a few of the major domain extensions explained:

 Short for “organization,” this domain extension is most often used for non-profit and charitable organizations.
 For example, wikipedia.org.

 Literally referring to the Internet itself, this extension is commonly used by online businesses, startups and other high-tech applications and services.
 For example, behance.net.

 This extension is an abbreviation for “information” and is generally used for informative or educational sites.

-An extension that’s highly fitting for resume websites, blogs, portfolios, and personal brands.
+An extension that’s highly fitting for resume websites, blogs, online portfolios, and personal brands.